Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Learning distributional regression trees

 \subsection{Notations}

-To evaluate potential splits based on a single feature, the vector of output values must first be sorted by increasing order of that input feature.
+To evaluate potential splits based on a single input feature, the vector of output values must first be sorted by increasing order of that input feature.
 For each possible split index $s$, we then consider the subset of output values corresponding to the first $s$ elements of the sorted sequence and compute an empirical quantile - that is, an order statistic - of these labels.
-This motivates the introduction of the following notations: Let us consider an arbitrary sequence $\textbf a = (a_1,\dots,a_n)$ of real values of size $n$.
+This motivates the introduction of the following notations: Consider an arbitrary sequence $\textbf a = (a_1,\dots,a_n)$ of real values of size $n$ (here typically label values sorted according to a given input feature).
 For any $s\in[n]$, we denote by $\textbf a^{(s)}:=(a_1,\dots,a_s)$ the prefix sequence of $\textbf a$.
-For any $s\in [n]$, $a_{(s)}$ corresponds to the $s$-th largest value of the sequence $\textbf a$, while for any $i \in [s]$, $a^{(s)}_{(i)}$ refers to the $i$-th largest value of the prefix sequence $\textbf a^{(s)}$.
+For any $j\in [n]$, $a_{(j)}$ corresponds to the $j$-th largest value of the sequence $\textbf a$, while for any $i \in [s]$, $a^{(s)}_{(i)}$ refers to the $i$-th largest value of the prefix sequence $\textbf a^{(s)}$.